 Nurses Charged with a Crime

-We also defend health care professionals charged with a crime throughout the greater Tampa Bay area including Hillsborough County, Pinellas County, and Pasco County, FL.
-He can also help you determine when and if you should self-report the incident to the Intervention Project for Nurses (IPN).
+We also defend health care professionals charged with a crime throughout the surrounding areas of greater Tampa Bay including Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, FL.

-The consequences are particularly harsh after any felony arrest or for any misdemeanor involving DUI, domestic violence, possession of marijuana, theft or shoplifting or a weapons charges.
-If your career is on the line then contact a Tampa criminal defense attorney that can give you advice on how to deal with the criminal charge and still fight to protect your ability to practice your chosen profession.
+If your career is on the line then contact a Tampa criminal defense attorney that can give you advice on how to deal with the criminal charge while you protect your ability to practice your chosen profession.

-In particularly serious cases, our attorneys can help you find high-quality treatment by experienced providers who understand the challenges you face.
-We can also help you find help with regulatory agencies, employers, and insurance plans as you work to resolve any disciplinary proceeding.
+In particularly serious cases, our attorneys can help you find high-quality treatment with experienced providers who understand the challenges you face.
+We can also help you with regulatory agencies, employers, and insurance plans as you work to resolve any disciplinary proceedings.

-Our clients include doctors, nurses, dentists, pharmacist, massage therapists, psychologists, and mental health counselors.
+Our clients include doctors, nurses, dentists, pharmacists, massage therapists, psychologists, and mental health counselors.
 When a healthcare professional is under criminal investigation different legal issues can include:

 - protecting their licenses;